matthias-reis/carda-gatsby/content/articles/2021/07/augustine-proserpine-1.md

 ---
 **Augustine, aka Sara Baggini, already released her new album in April.
 Although it's been some days since then, I didn't want to miss writing a review on "Proserpine".
 Her second long-player has a lot going for it and is definitely worth to be mentioned on this blog.**

-What generally goes under the labels "dream gaze" and "singer-Songwriter" comes in many shapes – This applies to quality and the style of the music we use to put into these boxes.
+What generally goes under the labels "dream gaze" and "singer-songwriter" comes in many shapes – This applies to quality and the style of the music we use to put into these boxes.

 ![Picture: Sara Baggini](/img/augustine-sara-baggini.jpg "Augustine – "Proserpine"*.
 Picture: Sara Baggini")